intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/committer-drm-misc.rst

 Right now the only hard merge criteria are:

+* There must not be open issues or unresolved or conflicting feedback from anyone.
+Clear them up first.
+Defer to maintainers as needed.

 * Patch is properly reviewed or at least Ack, i.e. don't just push your own stuff directly.
 This rule holds even more for bugfix patches - it would be embarrassing if the bugfix contains a small gotcha that review would have